Automated Patch Assessment for Program Repair at Scale: Experimental Results

 \autoref{fig-rq3-diff} shows the proportion of behavioral differences detected by RGT tests and DiffTGen per the taxonomy presented in \autoref{tab:rgt-oracles}.
 The proportions are computed over \numprint{7923} test failures of $RGT_{Evosuite2019}$, \numprint{65819} test failures of $RGT_{Randoop2019}$, and 143 behavioral differences detected by DiffTGen. $RGT_{Evosuite2019}$ (top horizontal bar) detects six categories of behavioral differences and $RGT_{Randoop2019}$ detects five categories.
 DiffTGen is only able to detect behavioral differences due to assertion failure between expected and actual values.
+For example, DiffTGen fails to produce a result for the two Lang-43 patches shown in \autoref{case-study-lang-43}.
+The reason is that these two patches cause a Java heap space error, thus no values are produced for comparison in DiffTGen.
+On the contrary, RGT works on these cases, it can successfully compare the behavioral difference and detect these two overfitting patches.

 In all cases, we see that assertion failure is the most effective category to detect behavioral differences of overfitting patches.
-Moreover, exceptions are also effective to detect behavioral differences, and this is the key factor for RGT's effectiveness over DiffTGen.
-Notably, the two considered test generators are not equally good at generating exceptional cases, eg. 31.9\% of $RGT_{Evosuite2019}$ failing tests expose differences of category $D_{exc1}$ while only 2.8\% of $RGT_{Randoop2019}$ tests do so.
+Moreover, exceptions are also effective to detect behavioral differences, and this is the key factor for RGT's effectiveness over DiffTGen (\#F8).
+Notably, the two considered test generators are not equally good at generating exceptional cases, e.g., 31.9\% of $RGT_{Evosuite2019}$ failing tests expose differences of category $D_{exc1}$ while only 2.8\% of $RGT_{Randoop2019}$ tests do so.
 Similarly, we note that Randoop does not support exception assertions based on the thrown location ($0\%$ of $D_{exc\_loc}$).

+\EMSErevision{ Recall that both DiffTGen and $RGT_{Evosuite2019}$ leverage Evosuite for test case generation, now we explain how we obtain those differences based on the configuration difference.
+We present the Evosuite configurations in \autoref{confi-rgt-difftgen}.
+The first column gives the parameter to configure Evosuite, the second and third columns show the value set for such a parameter by DiffTGen and RGT respectively, and we explain the meaning of such a parameter in the last column for clarification.
+All other parameters are set to their default value. }

+\EMSErevision{ As shown in \autoref{confi-rgt-difftgen}, both DiffTGen and $RGT_{Evosuite2019}$ configure the search criterion to \textit{branch} coverage to guide Evosuite to generate tests, i.e., it maximizes branch coverage.
+The second row indicates that they both execute Evosuite 30 trials with 30 different random seeds.
+DiffTGen considers 60 seconds for the search budget (the best configuration of DiffTGen reported in \cite{issta17-difftgen}). $RGT_{Evosuite2019}$ considers 100 seconds for the searching budget which is heuristically the best value for RGT we identified in our experiments.
+DiffTGen does not configure a timeout for executing the body of a single test.
+On the contrary, RGT configures a timeout to bound the experimental time. } \EMSErevisionMinor{As shown in \autoref{fig-rq3-diff}, no overfitting patch is identified by $RGT_{Evosuite2019}$ with the timeout difference (e.g., $D_{timeout}$).
+In other words, the timeout difference setting has no influence on the experiment results.
+Thus, the experimental evaluation can be considered fair. }